mfelt/mfelt.github.io/front.md

 {% include h2 text="My Fishbowl Customer Portal" %}

-My team and I created a customer portal for our customers that allows them to have visibility of their support requests, account information, and history from within the Fishbowl software.
+My team and I developed a customer portal that gives Fishbowl customers visibility of their support requests and history from within the Fishbowl software.

 We implemented a web-based support system called {% include link url="https://frontapp.com/" text="Front" %} that allowed us to connect all of the support requests with the My Fishbowl customer portal.
 <br>